kshetline/aw-clock/README.md

 To build and run this project you can use the following commands:
    - “`npm run build` &#x5B;-- &#x5B;`--acu`&#x5D; &#x5B;`--dht`&#x5D; &#x5B; `--pt`&#x5D; &#x5B;`--sd`&#x5D;&#x5D;” to build (with optional support for wired and/or wireless temperature/humidity sensors).
-   - “`npm run start-server`” to start the data server for this project (not on Windows).
+   - “`npm run start-server`” to start the data server for this project (not for Windows) on `localhost:4201`.
-   - “`npm run start-server-win`” to start the data server for this project (on Windows).
+   - “`npm run start-server-win`” to start the data server for this project (for Windows) on `localhost:4201`.
-   - “`npm start`” to serve the web client using webpack-dev-server.
+   - “`npm start`” to serve the web client using webpack-dev-server on `localhost:4200`. _(Note that for development and testing, two different ports are used, but that when the server is deployed, all content and data is served on one port, by default 8080.)_

 > Note: A dependency on `node-sass` sometimes causes build problems.
 It often helps to delete the top level `node_modules` directory, and then do `npm install` over again.
 I’ve also found that using `LIBSASS_EXT=”no” npm install` helped.

 The server requires a Dark Sky API key for weather data.
 Use the environment variable `AWC_DARK_SKY_API_KEY` to set the key.
 (See https://darksky.net/ for further details.)

 By default the server uses `pool.ntp.org` as an NTP time server.
 Use the environment variable `AWC_NTP_SERVER` to change the time server.
-Do not use a Google time server, or any other NTP server that implements “leap second smearing” if you want the Astronomy/Weather Clock to be able to display leap seconds.
+Do not use a Google time server, or any other NTP server that implements “leap second smearing”, if you want the Astronomy/Weather Clock to be able to display leap seconds.

 ![Hypothetical leap second](https://shetline.com/misc/moment_of_leap_second.jpg)